This article is part of the series “2019-02: Northern Norway”.

 It’s dark outside.
 I’m in the cozy house, where Chris and Ørjan live and reading.
 But what’s that blinking orange light outside?
 I peek through the door and what I see is a snowcat.

 Ørjan is about to start a tour to prepare trails, both for his employer, the Snowhotel Kirkenes and for the local skiers.
-Preparing trails for the letter is a dugnad, that means voluntary work.
+Preparing trails for the latter is a dugnad, that means voluntary work.
 Dugnad is very popular in Norway.

 I ask Ørjan if I could join him on the tour and I am allowed to.
 Time to take some handheld pictures.